Volunteer in Sri Lanka

 Prospective volunteers must therefore apply for the Medical project no later than 6 weeks before they wish to begin.
 It is important to note that if the above documents are not received by our local staff at least 4 weeks prior to the program start date, volunteers cannot be guaranteed a Medical placement and should expect to work within another project.

 The central focus of the Teaching project in Sri Lanka is to offer English classes to locals who are unable to afford private language lessons.
 Volunteers are also required to teach other subjects, including Physical Education and Computer Science.
 Volunteers are placed in local temples, pre-schools and villages, where they will usually take 2 to 3 classes per day with students ranging in age from 3 to 15 years old.
 Volunteers who are placed in villages live with local host families and teach at local schools, working with 5 to 15 students per class.
 Volunteers also have the opportunity to teach Buddhist monks at a Monastery near Kandy, however there is a minimum program duration of 2 weeks required for this placement.
 Teaching will usually take place in the afternoon as most monks attend university and visit village ceremonies in the mornings.
 Volunteers will therefore plan their lessons in the morning or help with the maintenance and repair of classrooms.
 On all Teaching placements, volunteers may also be required to teach subjects such as Maths, Science, Computer Studies or Physical Education.
 Volunteers must be fluent in English and confident in their ability to teach both written and verbal English skills to students of all ages.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.

 Through the renovation of Buddhist temples, this project offers a unique opportunity for volunteers to learn about manual Sri Lankan construction methods, without the aid of modern machinery.
 Volunteers on the Temple Renovation project also have the opportunity to gain a greater appreciation of the Sri Lankan culture through interacting with villagers and children, to whom the temples hold great significance.
 Volunteer efforts will be focused on repainting and cleaning the temples, as well as assisting with the restoration of paintings and sculptures within these temples, when required.